skills/introduction-to-codeql/README.md

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/a5f7b863-aa06-4302-846b-82af27f1fa84)

-5. Select **Commit File** from the top right
+5. Select **Commit changes...** from the top right

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/daffc4b7-b137-4441-92c6-6e65bfd654d4)

 6. The "Propose changes" window will pop up.
-Leave the defaults configured, and choose **Commit changes...**
+Leave the defaults configured, and choose **Commit changes**

 9. Now that the code has been committed into your main branch, CodeQL will initiate a new scan.
 Check the status of that scan by navigating to **Actions** then choose the **CodeQL** action.
 Once the scan job completes, Actions will display a green check next to the last run